lumi-ai-factory/data_management/content/index.md

 > [!warning] Notice: Under development!
 > This material is currently under development.
 Content, structure, pictures, examples, and linked resources may change.

-# AI‑ready data: Data management for industry
+# AI‑ready data and FAIR data management for industry

->[!info] 🚀 Welcome to AI‑ready data: Data management for industry -course!
+>[!info] 🚀 Welcome to AI‑ready data and FAIR data management for industry -course!
 >**It is time to turn your data into a scalable AI asset!**

 AI systems are only as effective as the data behind them.
 Poorly managed data leads to higher costs, slower development, unreliable results, and missed opportunities for reuse.
 Well-managed data enables trustworthy AI, efficient HPC workflows, and better business outcomes.